calvindo-ss/smoothstack_cpp/Week2/WeeklyProject2/README.md

 # Week 2 Assignment: Implement a command line banking console for admin.

+## Known issues
+1. Currently unable to delete accounts
+2. Sha256 hashing has been implemented but not aes256 for passwords
+3. SSN are not obfuscated, they are stored in plaintext
+4. "search name" function only lists exact match when matching case
+5. SSN length is not verified (<9)
+6. "Date opened" is not verified as true date
+7.

+## Admin Credentials
+Username: admin

+Password: password

 ## Introduction

 This is an extension to last week's project with the following additions: